Reunification Day: Gallery

 A street in Da Nang, Vietnam.
 Flags are displayed on the occasion of Reunification Day, a national holiday.

 A sign in Hanoi, 2009, depicting the moment the Tank 390 crashed through the gate into the Presidential Palace on 30 April 1975.

 A large road sign in Ho Chi Minh City, Vietnam, commemorating the 30 April 1975.
 The image bears the declaration of total victory.

+Helicopters flying over Ho Chi Minh City during rehearsals for the 50th anniversary of the Liberation of Saigon.